• Skip to primary navigation

 Instructions

-• Add in wheat flour and mix well.
+• Take water and salt in a bowl.
+Mix well.
+Add in wheat flour and mix well.
 Now knead this to a soft dough, add more flour as needed.
 Knead it for 3 to 5 mins.
 Drizzle top with oil and spread well.
+Now cover it and let it sit for 30 mins.
+After 30 minutes knead it well once again.

-• Divide it to equal portions, take a ball and dust it with flour and roll it into little thin chapati..
+• Divide it to equal portions, take a ball and dust it with flour and roll it into little thin chapati.

-• Put it on hot tawa and cook for few sec.
+• Put it on hot tawa and cook for few seconds.
 Flip over and cook for few sec, now flip over again and cook Press bubbles on top till puffs up.

 • Now remove and store in hot case.
 You can drizzle the top with some ghee.
 Serve.